evo-ai/ioe-ui/README.md

 - Select target audiences from pre-ingested CSV files stored in different Azure Blob Storage containers.
 - View an **instant validation summary** of the selected file, including member count and mandatory header checks.
 - Preview audience data in a paginated, user-friendly table.
-- Configure care gap interventions using an intuitive **Command Center** interface.
+- Configure care gap interventions using an intuitive **Command Center** interface with enhanced UX.
 - Navigate through a structured workflow with persistent state management across all steps.

 ## 🎨 UI/UX Enhancements